Raw Oyster

 Look For

-- Tightly closed shells with no gaps or cracks
+- Tightly closed shells with no gaps or breaks indicating death or damage

 Avoid

-- Open shells that don't close when tapped (indicates death or disease)
+- Open shells that don't close when tapped; indicates death and food safety risk

 Where to Find